open-ephys-plugins/zmq-interface/Example/ReadMe.md

 ## Build

-- Activate the environment
+Activate the environment

 ```
 mkdir build
 cd build
 cmake ..
 make
 mkdir build
 ./OpenEphysZMQReader
 ```

+Turn On Open Ephys GUI with a ZMQ node.

 ## How to use it - Receive data

-Turn On Open Ephys GUI with a ZMQ node.
+*See class ZMQReader*

-Input data to modify =
+Input data to modify:

 ```
 std::vector<int> channels= {1};
 ZMQReader reader(channels,  "127.0.0.1", 5556);
 ```
 - Ip address =  127.0.0.1 (fixed by OpenEphys for the moment)
 - Port address = 5556 (fixed by OpenEphys for the moment)